What Is a VPN

 Earlier in this article, I compared VPNs to romance.
 Get ready for another metaphor: VPNs are also like seat belts.
 Unknown before the late 1960s, seat belts became ubiquitous in cars everywhere, saving hundreds of thousands of lives per year.

 VPNs are just starting to appear on the radars of casual internet users without technical training.
 The more widely they’re adopted, the more identities they’ll save — protecting millions every year, and ultimately, building a safer internet.
+So try testing NordVPN’s capabilities with a month-long return option, and secure long-term plans at reduced prices.

 Now that you know what a VPN is, it’s time to get started on an inviting, anxiety-free online experience.
 Try out a good seat belt — and VPN service — today.
 Check out the VPN troubleshooting guide to find a way out when you hit a snag.